Forgotten your pill or had unprotected sex? Maybe you're worried about something? Here's what to do and where to go if you need help urgently.

 Take a pregnancy test if your next period doesn't arrive when you expect it to.

-If you're having sex, don't rely on emergency contraception to stop you getting pregnant.
+If you're having sex, don't regularly rely on emergency contraception to stop you getting pregnant.

 There are lots of contraceptive options you can choose from.